ShaneHarvey/specifications/source/transactions/transactions.rst

 ^^^^^^^^^^^

-Starting in MongoDB 4.0, any command error may include a top level “errorLabels” field.
+Starting in MongoDB 4.0, any command error may include a top level "errorLabels" field.
 The field contains an array of string error labels.
 Drivers may also add error labels to errors that they return.

 Transient Transaction Error
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Any command error that includes the “TransientTransactionError” error label in the “errorLabels” field.
+Any command error that includes the "TransientTransactionError" error label in the "errorLabels" field.
 Any network error encountered running any command other than commitTransaction in a transaction.
-If a network error occurs while running the commitTransaction command then it is not known whether the transaction committed or not, and thus the “TransientTransactionError” label MUST NOT be added.
+If a network error occurs while running the commitTransaction command then it is not known whether the transaction committed or not, and thus the "TransientTransactionError" label MUST NOT be added.

 **Naming variations**
 ~~~~~~~~~~~~~~~~~~~~~